-- Analyze – Similar to the “Insight”, but instead of looking at a blank canvas, it’s the process of understanding the data model and the elements of information, and being able to define new and different ways to combine and interpret
+- Analyze – Similar to “Insight”, but instead of looking at a blank canvas, it’s the process of understanding the data model and the elements of information, and being able to define new and different ways to combine and interpret.

-- Present – The “last mile”, as it were; how to I take a complex idea, expressed in data, and define reports and visualizations that communicate the hidden messages, and enable insights for the people that need to see
+- Present – The “last mile”; how do I take a complex idea, expressed in data, and define reports and visualizations that communicate the hidden messages, and enable insights for the people that need to see?

-The most difficult skills to find and/or learn are the first (Insight) and the last (Present).
+As you build your team with the Data Value Chain in mind, the most difficult skills to find (or learn) are the first (Insight) and the last (Present).
 These are themselves connecting points to reality – to the source and use of information – and they introduce the required non-IT, non-technical ways of thinking (Inspiration and Art).
 A non-IT background is helpful in these areas, yet performance here gets better with a decent appreciation for, and understanding of, what is going on in the other links.

-In fact, it’s important to get comfortable and glib about all of the links in this Data Value Chain.
-If you really understand the various pieces – enough to appreciate them, not necessarily to be a hands-on expert – it will inform how the links connect and really depend on each other for maximum success.
+It is essential to get comfortable and glib about all of the links in this Data Value Chain.
+If you understand the various pieces – enough to appreciate them, not necessarily to be a hands-on expert – it will inform how the links connect and depend on each other for maximum success.